francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us024/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    *
-    *
+    * future date

 * Selected data:
-    *
-    *
+    * Agenda entry

 **Output Data:**

-* **Confirmation of Register Collaborator:**
+* **Confirmation of Postpone:**
-  - A success notification confirming that the collaborator have been successfully registed.
+  - A success notification confirming the future date.
 * **Warnings or Errors (if applicable):**
-  - Error messages for any issues encountered during the register collaborator process, such non-existent data or duplications ,etc...
+  - Error messages for any issues encountered when postponing an Agenda entry.
 * **Operational Feedback:**
-  - Overall status of the operation (success or failure), with immediate feedback to the HRM.
+  - Overall status of the operation (success or failure), with immediate feedback to the GSM.

 ### 1.6.
 System Sequence Diagram (SSD)